odoo/documentation/content/applications/sales/crm/track_leads/lead_scoring.rst

 If automatic lead assignment is configured in the settings, both the sales team and individual team members have the option to :guilabel:`Skip auto assignment`.
-Check this box to omit a particular sales team or salesperson from being assigned leads automatically by Odoo's rule-based assignment feature.
+Check this box to omit a particular sales team or salesperson from being assigned leads automatically by Odoo's Rule-Based Assignment feature.
 If :guilabel:`Skip auto assignment` is activated, the sales team or salesperson can still be assigned leads manually.